 It’s not a guarantee that implementing a workplace wellness program is going to provide substantial results.
 However, there are steps that both employers and employees can take to improve the likelihood of success.
 Here are the best ways that a wellness program can lead to positive results and concrete benefits:

-Yes, they can.
-Handing out fitness trackers can make some wellness incentives easier to track — for example, if you want to incentivize getting more steps throughout the day or drinking more water.
+Yes, they do.
+Handing out fitness trackers can make some wellness incentives easier to follow.
+For example, if you want to incentivize getting more steps throughout the day or drinking more water.
 However, if you choose to allow your employees to make their own fitness goals or if the wellness goals you want aren’t measurable with a tracker, you don’t have to use them.

-Workplace wellness is now a pillar of organizational success and company culture.
+Workplace wellness is now a pillar of organizational success and corporate culture.

 Cultivating a wellness-based environment in your workplace will benefit both you and your employees.
 Instead of merely witnessing unhealthy workplace habits and doing nothing, employers can take action and improve their work environments to promote better living.

-Likewise, employees themselves can act to improve their behaviours at work — packing their lunches from home, taking walks during break time, or finding moments throughout the day for meditation or yoga.
-Lastly, for those who are genuinely made with the idea of promoting wellness at work, a possible career in workplace wellness may be just the ticket.
+Likewise, employees themselves can act to improve their behaviors at work — packing their lunches from home, taking walks during break time, or finding moments throughout the day for meditation or yoga.
+Lastly, for those who are genuinely motivated with the idea of promoting wellness at work, a possible career in workplace wellness may be just the ticket.

-A final important point to keep in mind is that workplace wellness doesn’t have to be overwhelming and monumental in regards to the breadth of change.
-Even if you simply instill a few changes — even just one! — to increase the promotion of health and wellbeing, this is an excellent place to start.
+A final important point to keep in mind is that workplace wellness doesn’t have to be overwhelming and monumental with regard to the breadth of change.
+Even if you simply instill a few changes — even just one — to increase the promotion of health and wellbeing, that is an excellent place to start.